hs094/CryptoFetch-Backend-Service/README.md

   tsconfig.build.json
   tsconfig.json
 ```
-* app.module.ts: The main module of the application.
+* `app.module.ts`: The main module of the application.
-* koinx-crypto-service/src/app.controller.ts: The main controller of the application.
+* `src/app.controller.ts`: The main controller of the application.
-* koinx-crypto-service/src/app.service.ts: The main service of the application.
+* `src/app.service.ts`: The main service of the application.
-* src/controller/: Contains the controllers for the API endpoints.
+* `src/controller/`: Contains the controllers for the API endpoints.
-* src/crypto-data/: Contains the module, service, and schema for handling cryptocurrency data.
+* `src/crypto-data/`: Contains the module, service, and schema for handling cryptocurrency data.
-* koinx-crypto-service/src/main.ts: The entry point of the application.
+* `src/main.ts`: The entry point of the application.

 ## Getting Started